regolith-labs/steel/README.md

 ### CPIs

-Steel offers handful of helper functions for executing common CPIs such as initializing PDAs, creating token accounts, minting tokens, burning tokens, and more.
+Steel offers a handful of helper functions for executing common CPIs such as creating accounts, creating token accounts, minting tokens, burning tokens, and more.

 ```rs